Vape pens have become extremely popular among smokers ever since they first started trending several years ago.

-Vape pens are usually much smaller and slimmer, easily fitting in the palm of the hand – hence the name vape pen.
+Vape pens are usually much smaller and slimmer and can easily fit in the palm of the hand — hence the name vape pen.

 Another thing that makes them different is the type of material they are intended for.

-Vape pens also tend to have a much shorter lifespan, because in my time I’ve seen at least a dozen break, while my vaporizer has yet to fail me.
+Vape pens also tend to have a bit shorter lifespan, because in my time I’ve seen at least a dozen break, while my Pax 3 is yet to fail me.

 Can vape pen cartridges be refilled?

-Vape pens that have replaceable cartridges are meant to be used, and once you vaporize the content of the cartridge – you discard the entire cartridge.
+Vape pens that have replaceable cartridges mean that once you vaporize the content of the cartridge you discard the entire cartridge.

 Vape pens with stronger atomizers usually have refillable cartridges.